gamemanual0/gm0/source/docs/appendix/vendor-list.rst

 - `Studica <https://www.studica.com/first-tech-challenge>`_

   - Studica sells the Studica build system, which uses M3 screws and has hole patterns compatible with many systems.
-  - Additionally, Studica owns and sells the navX product, a higher-end IMU than what is provided in the Control Hub.

 - `West Coast Products <https://wcproducts.com/>`_